ChIPs Network

 1872

-The first female patent examiner, Anne Freeman, is hired by the Patent Office.
+The first female patent examiner, Anne Freeman, was hired by the Patent Office.

 1888